Treatment

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 You might have it if your cancer is advanced, or if you can't have surgery or radiotherapy.

-Find out about follow up appointments and tests after having treatment for salivary gland cancer.
+Follow up after treatment for salivary gland cancer